CommitToTheBit/committothebit.github.io/_posts/2025-09-30-systems-surprise-systems-suspense-and-eating-shit-at-mess-adventures.md

 ![Desktop View](/assets/img/posts/2025-09-25-sisyphus-is-happy.png)

 Early on in the roguelike *Hades*, you'll likely run into Supergiant's take on Sisyphus: a cheery chap with an even cheerier boulder (just look at that big fella's winning smile!).
 You'll just as likely pick up on the allusion to that old philosophical question, is Sisyphus happy?
 More than cheap reference humour, this is the game taking its genre conventions and using them to gently poke fun at you, the player.
 After all, how could *Hades* not characterise Sisyphus like this?
 If there was no meaning to be found in a repetitive and unending task - you wouldn't be playing a roguelike, would you?
 The worst thing one can to a joke is over-explain it, but I do want to tie this in to the more general philosophy of humour.
-For Schopenhauer, humour is "the suddenly perceived incongruity between a concept and the real".
+For the philosophy Arthur Schopenhauer, humour is "the suddenly perceived incongruity between a concept and the real".
 Conceptually, that Sisyphus could be happy is absurd; in reality, you are; ergo: funny.

 ...Okay great.
 But how does any of that make **this** a joke?

 ![Desktop View](/assets/img/posts/2025-11-06-eating-shit-at-mess-adventures.gif)

 *Mess Adventures* is an extremely mean platformer.
 It is also, with little dialogue or writing at all, extremely funny.

-Where the previous jokes play out only through *content* (assets like writing, art, sound), *Mess Adventure* is making full use of its *systems* (design, scripting, code).
-More than , it is doing something it isn't allowed to.
+I'd liken it to prank humour for how punishingly difficult it is, but there's more at play here than just a steep difficulty curve.
+It's not that its rules are hard to execute on, it's that *Mess Adventures* is willing to change those rules on a whim.
+In *Fallout* and *Hades* we've seen jokes told through **content** (assets like writing, art, sound), but here is a game making full use of its **systems** (design, scripting, code) to be outlandishly unfair.
 Or as Tom Walker, the comedian and <a href="https://youtu.be/C6119Q9pDAk?si=1IJluW3jVgef5ui8&t=486"><strong>mess-adventurer</strong></a> captured above so eloquently puts it,
 > I knew it!
 I knew- do you see?
 Do you see they changed the fucking layout?!
 They-th-th-th-th-th-they took it away!

 ## Surprise!
 It's a Systems Design blog

 Okay, big glaring caveat before I go any further: I am not a systems designer.
 I am not an authoritative voice on systems design.
-What I am is a programmer, and as a programmer I do believe it's my responsibility to approach my work with at least some degree of media literacy - especially as it relates to the systems I'm personally implementing.
+What I am is a programmer, and as a programmer I do believe it's my responsibility to approach my work with some degree of critique - especially as it relates to the systems I'm personally implementing.
 So in this post, I thought I'd share two related concepts, **systems surprise** and **systems suspense**, and use them as a lens to reflect on my own formative experiences with games.

 Let's start by thinking about games in the abstract (this section is shamelessly cribbed from the seminal <a href="https://polarisgamedesign.com/2023/understanding-systems-suspense/"><strong><i>Understanding Systems Suspense</i></strong></a>, feel free to skip ahead if you're already familiar).
 A videogame is a formal, computational system, governed by its rules and processes.
 The player can't know these rules for certain - not without access to the codebase - so must reverse engineer them by making inputs and interpreting their outputs... playing the game, in other words.
 A <strong>mental model</strong> is the reversed engineered framework that maps their understanding of how the game operates.

 Mental modelling is best understood as a continuous process.
 Influenced by publicity, franchise/genre history, *etc.*, player expectations start to form long before booting up a game, and continue to develop long after completing its tutorial.
-Indeed, as [...].
+Indeed, being able to interpret and critique the underlying logic of games is fundamental to the gameplay experience.
 Alexander Galloway has argued,
 > Video games don’t attempt to hide informatic control; they flaunt it.
 Look to the auteur work of game designers like Hideo Kojima, Yu Suzuki, or Sid Meier.
 In the work of Meier, the gamer is not simply playing this or that historical simulation.
 The gamer is instead learning, internalizing, and becoming intimate with a massive, multipart, global algorithm. <strong>To play the game means to play the code of the game.
 To win means to know the system.</strong> *(Allegories of Control, in* Gaming: Essays on Algorithmic Culture*, p.
 89)*

-I'd suggest
+While other genres like rhythm games, precision platformers, and extraction shooters of course demand significant physical skill, I agree that mastering a game is analogous to mapping out an an accurate mental model.
+It's as hard to progress through any game without learning how it works as it is to learn how it works without enough progress; you can't have one without the other.

 ![Desktop View](/assets/img/posts/2025-11-05-mental-models.png)
 *<strong>Mental Models</strong>.
 Mental models exist in the possibility space.
 The model above has a solid, well-defined boundary (the player is confident they understand the systems of the underlying game), but its shape is misaligned (they are confidently wrong)*